netbootxyz/netboot.xyz-docs/docs/introduction.md

 ### Linux Network Installs Menu

-For Operating System projects that provide a network bootable installer, this a lightweight method for installation as it retrieves a minimal set of installer kernels and then installs packages as needed.
+For Operating System projects that provide a network bootable installer, this is a lightweight method for installation as it retrieves a minimal set of installer kernels and then installs packages as needed.
 This is typically the faster method of OS installation as it provides just enough installer to get you running and then downloads only the packages needed.
 You can also leverage built in tools for doing rescue boots too.

 ### Live CD/Distro Menu